 Outsourcing the help/service desk function is killing the goose that lays the golden eggs.

-If you outsource the help/service desk function, the aim of the organization providing this function is to maximize the work of the help/service desk, where our aim should be to minimize this work, optimizing the satisfaction of the customers and users.
+If you outsource the help/service desk function, the aim of the organization providing this function to us is to maximize the work of the help/service desk, where our aim should be to minimize this work, optimizing the satisfaction of the customers and users.
 This service function provides important information for root cause analysis, for continuous improvement of our products and services.
 Will our provider supply us this information?

 Recently I visited an insurance company where the help-desk people were located in the room directly